OpenVIVO/figshare-rdf/README.md

 The Harvester uses OpenVIVO URI conventions for dates and people.
 Only identified works are included in the RDF.

 *Note:  The Figshare Harvester for OpenVIVO was developed for a demonstration of OpenVIVO at Force2016 (http://force2016.org).
-We plan to use it for the upcoming VIVO Conference http://vivoconference.org*
+It was then used for the 2016 VIVO Conference http://vivoconference.org/vivo2016*

 ## Development